Antonio Caro: Early career

 Caro first became interested in art at the age of 16, while still in high school.
-He attributed his early interest in art to two specific pieces the Tributo de los Artistas Colombians a Dante [A Tribute by Colombian Artists to Dante] and Espacios Ambientales [Environmental Spaces].
-Caro personally regarded these artworks as crucial to the formation of his style as an artist because they both conveyed concise conceptual messages, important to certain social and political topics.
-As a result of Caro`s new found passion he decided to admit himself into the Universidad Nacional de Colombia in Bogota as a Fine Art student shortly after completing high school.
+He attributed his early interest in art to two specific pieces the Tributo de los Artistas Colombians a Dante (A Tribute by Colombian Artists to Dante) and Espacios Ambientales (Environmental Spaces).

+He decided to enroll in the Universidad Nacional de Colombia in Bogota as a Fine Art student shortly after completing high school.
 However, despite his intense passion for art he dropped out of the university, attributing his lack of academic success to his inability to complete the general curriculum.
 Despite this, his time at the Universidad Nacional de Colombia brought him closer to political movements that he was interested in as well as brought him an influential mentor, Bernado Salcedo.
 According to Caro, Salcedo was his most influential role model.
-Together they became pivotal founders in the Colombian conceptual art movement.
+Together, they became pivotal founders in the Colombian conceptual art movement.
 Salcedo introduced Caro to text based art in the late 1960s inspiring him to create SAL.
 A text based piece of the word sal [Spanish for salt] made from salt.
 The work was presented in Cali, at the Primera Bienal Americana de Artes Gráficas in 1971.

 SAL was one of the first of its kind in Colombia and naturally it aroused critics who claimed artwork lacked a standing in traditional forms.
 The criticism brought on Caro and Salcedo in the early 1970s inspired them to produce more idea based works rooted in Colombian social issues.
 As a result, the movement Caro and Salcedo had established in Colombia began to grow apart from conceptual art movements of the same time period in other Latin American countries.

-Formative period artworks
+Formative period

 Cabeza de Lleras

 Presented in October 1970 at the XXI Salón Nacional de Artistas that took place at the Museo Nacional in Bogotá.
-The piece is typicb (1966–70).
 The work is a bust made from salt that is seen wearing a pair of glasses encased in a glass container on a pedestal.
 Water gallery floor to symbolize a denunciatory act on the hegemonic values of society.
-The result created by the artwork prompted journalist Alegre Levy to state “¡Se inundó el salon!”
-[The Salon Flooded!] in her article in Bogotá’s major daily newspaper El Tiempo.
+The result created by the artwork prompted journalist Alegre Levy to write "¡Se inundó el salon!” ("The Salon Flooded!") in her article in Bogotá’s major daily newspaper El Tiempo.
 A saying which has stuck with the piece ever since.